bmaerder7/CS300/README.md

 How did you overcome any roadblocks you encountered while going through the activities or project?

+Like in other projects I have taken on in the past, I always look at it as not only a project but a learning opportunity.
+There will always be times when you run into compiler errors and warning or your code does not function as you planned.
+Throughout the past couple years of coding for school projects and assignments, I have learned to not let all these errors get to my head or make me feel inadequate.
+I now enjoy the process of using outside recources, textbooks, articles, youtube videos, etc, to help aid my learning when I get stuck.
+The world of sortware enginerering and code is constantly growing with the advancements in technology, and so this learning experience as a programmer will never fully end.
+Once I get a degree and start a job, there will never be a time where I stop learning even though I will be finished with school.

 How has your work on this project expanded your approach to designing software and developing programs?